jcailler/programmation-fonctionnelle-ul/TP/TP4/README.md

 ### Part 2: Conjecture ⭐️

-Let’s see how well the patterns that you have found generalize.
+Let's see how well the patterns that you have found generalize.
 You should have around 20 function left.
 The objective now is to take all your functions and to put them into one of the five category above, based on how well it fits the pattern that you identified earlier.
-If you feel that you need more categories, that’s OK.
-Oh, and beware: two of the cards don’t fit!
+If you feel that you need more categories, that's OK.
+Oh, and beware: two of the cards don't fit!

 <details>
 <summary> Hint </summary>

 In particular, you may decide that `allEven`/`allPositiveOrZero`/`isSubset` and `anyOdd`/`anyNegative`/`contains` should be their own categories.
-That’s fine!
+That's fine!

 </details><br/>